jetty/jetty.project/CONTRIBUTING.md

 - [https://www.eclipse.org/jetty/documentation/current/advanced-contributing.html](https://www.eclipse.org/jetty/documentation/current/advanced-contributing.html)

-The canonical Jetty git repository is located at git.eclipse.org and we are unable to directly merge pull requests into the GitHub mirrored repository.
+The canonical Jetty git repository is located at GitHub.
 Providing you have completed the contributors agreement mentioned below we will endeavor to pull your commit into Jetty proper.

 Contributor License Agreement
 ------------------------------